Temples, Shrines And Spiritual Places Across Rajasthan

+The kaleidoscopic lanes of Rajasthan call for spirituality so do the realms of unvanquished culture and history.
 The north western portion of Rajasthan is generally sandy and dry, and most of this region is covered by the Thar Desert (also known as the ‘Rajasthan Desert’ and ‘Great Indian Desert’) which extends into adjoining portions of Pakistan.
 The Thar Desert and the Aravalli Range runs through the state from southwest to northeast, almost from one end to the other, for more than 850 kilometres.
 Mount Abu lies at the southwestern end of the range, separated from the main ranges by the West Banas River.